ayeshchamodye/AyeshDevBot-MD/README.md

 - Ability to create custom roles (like in Discord) to tag a specific set of members in a group.
 - You can list roles, create new roles, delete roles and add or remove members from role.
-- Message `!role help` to learn how to use the functionalities.
+- Message `.role help` to learn how to use the functionalities.
   - You can do `@me` to simulate tagging yourself.
 - Bot will reply to any message containing the word `@<role>` (case insensitive), where `<role>` can be any role created and tag all the members of that role.
 - `NOTE`: Roles currently span across groups and chats.
 So one role can contain members from multiple group (and yes, you'll be able to tag people from other groups without them knowing!).